raymondji/commitstack/README.md

 ## Limitations

 - `git stack` requires linear commit histories in feature branches in order to infer stacks, making it effectively tied to `git rebase`. `git rebase --update-refs` is the native way of updating stacked branches in Git, so this approach seems well aligned.
-However, this means `git stack` is not compatible with `git merge` workflows within feature branches (note: merging into `main` is no problem).
+However, this means `git stack` is not compatible with `git merge` workflows within feature branches (note: merging into `main` is not a problem).

 ## Installation